The

 of St Edmund King & Martyr (a stones throw from the Bank of England)

-- the Southwark Festival
+- Southwark Festival

 - The Klinker, Londons